oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 Entity Set|an instance or collection of instances from the entity set Singleton|the singleton
-Navigation Property via container|addressed via a resource path to the navigation property Property via container|addressed via a resource path to the property Navigation Property via structured type|addressed by a path that traverses the structured type Property via structured type|addressed by a path that traverses the structured type Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof
+Navigation Property via container|addressed via a resource path to the navigation property Property via container|addressed via a resource path to the structural property Navigation Property via structured type|addressed via a resource path to the navigation property that traverses an instance or collection of the structured type
+Property via structured type|addressed via a resource path to the structural property that traverses an instance or collection of the structured type
+Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof